Get the free Next Generation Farmers report. Download Now.

-The Ag Economists’ Monthly Monitor survey is a joint effort between Farm Journal and agricultural policy research centers at the University of Missouri.
+The Ag Economists’ Monthly Monitor survey is administered by Farm Journal.
 Questions are sent to agricultural economists nationwide to gauge perspectives on important drivers of agriculture and provide unique and timely insights that affect stakeholders at all levels of the industry with the results being posted on Ag Web.

 The value of Monthly Monitor